addstar34/addstar34.github.io/_posts/2016-08-19-ruby-sudoku-checker-challenge.md

 {% highlight ruby %}
 class Array
+  def valid?
+    /\A[1-9]{9}\z/ === uniq.join
+  end
+end
+{% endhighlight %}

+This is opening up the Array class and creating a new method for it called `valid?`.
+In this method we are using a regular expression to validate each row, column and region.

+The part on the left is the regex.
+A regex is used to match patterns against strings, which tells us the part on the right has to be a string to compare against.

+The regex starts and finishes with `/` with the contents within setting the pattern to be matched.
+The pattern we are matching is broken down like this.

+`\A` the match must start at the beginning of the string
+`[1-9]` the match must be a number from 1 to 9
+`{9}` the match must occur 9 times
+`\z` the match must finish at the end of the string

+So basically we're looking for a pattern of numbers from 1 to 9.
+Note that this could include duplicate numbers but we'll see why that will fail with the other side of the regex.

+On the other side of this statement we have `uniq.join`.
+This takes the calling array, and calls the array method `uniq` on it which will return a new array with unique values.
+This is what prevents duplicate numbers from passing, as the regex is looking for 9 matches.
+Then on this new array we call the array method `join` which returns a string by converting each element of the array to a string and joining them together.

+Creating this new method gives us a nice clean way to check each row, column and region as this checking takes place a few times through the code.

+The original solution before I refactored it was doing this instead:

+{% highlight ruby %}
+class Array
   def sum
     self.inject { |a, i| a + i }
   end
 end
 {% endhighlight %}

-This is opening up the Array class and creating a new method for it called sum.
-This method takes self (which will be an array as we’ve added this new method to the array class) and calls the inject method on it.
-The inject method comes from the enumerable module which is included in the Array class by default.

-The inject method iterates over the array running the block.
-It has 2 `block parameters`.
-The first is an accumulator and the second will be the value of each array element as it iterates over them.
-The accumulator parameter stores the result of the block and passes it to the next iteration.

-A whole post could be written on the `inject` method but in short and in this case it will sum the values of an array.

-Creating this new method gives us a nice clean way to call inject on an array as it will be used a few times in this challenge.

-The reason for doing this is because the easiest way to know if a row, column or region is correct is summing the values and checking if they equal 45.
+This method was being used on each row, column and region to check the sum of the array equaled 45 as the sum of the numbers 1 to 9 equals 45.
+While this passed the tests for the challenge, it didn't actually pass the problem description as a board of all `5`s would pass even though thats not correct as it has duplicates.

+The lesson here, create robust tests (or in code challenges use that weakness to win? :P)

 ## 2. The `sudoku_checker` method

 {% highlight ruby %}
 def sudoku_checker(board)
   board.each_with_index do |line, x|
-    return 'Try again!' if line.sum != 45
+    return 'Try again!' unless line.valid?

     if [0,3,6].include?(x)
       [0,3,6].each do |y|
       	region = board[x][y, 3] + board[x + 1][y, 3] + board[x + 2][y, 3]
-        return 'Try again!' if region.sum != 45
+        return 'Try again!' unless line.valid?
       end
     end
   end

   board.transpose.each do |line|
-    return 'Try again!' if line.sum != 45
+    return 'Try again!' unless line.valid? end
-  end

   'Finished!'